 The old man sat up, reached an arm back, and pulled the knife out.
-No blood flowed from his thin body.
-He examined the knife briefly before tucking it away then he picked up his travel sack and started walking.
+The blood stopped flowing from his thin body.
+He examined the knife briefly before tucking it away, then he picked up his travel sack and started walking.
 He was surprised.
 Normally the victim of a mugging isn’t better off for it, but they were young and inexperienced.
 The boy, Tom, hadn’t even searched him thoroughly or else he may have found something of value.
 He thought it unfortunate he never heard the youngest boy’s name, but his thoughts were interrupted when the wagon finally caught up to him.

 The old man looked toward the road.
 “I’ve been going this way awhile now.
 I’ll probably keep at it a bit longer.”

 The wagon rider smiled.
 “I can take you as far as Smaltin if you’d like to give your feet a rest.”

 “No cost for kindness.”

 “A welcome gesture.
 Thank you.”
 The old man climbed up and took a seat.

 The driver took up the reigns and the wagon began its slow roll forward.
 “What brings you all the way out here, traveler?
 We don’t get many visitors.
 Especially this time of year.”